AFL UTM Tracker Documentation

 2. Add a hidden field to the form.

-3. In the Default Value property, use one the merge tag below.
+3. In the Default Value property, use one of our merge tags in the list below.

 Formidable Forms > Hidden Field